 Capital resources and liquidity are provided by operating cash flows, available borrowings under our Credit Facility and capital market transactions.
-See Note 8-Long-Term Debt to our consolidated financial statements.
+See Note 8-Long-Term Debt to our consolidated financial statements for additional information.
 We expect that the combination of these capital resources will be adequate to meet our working capital requirements, capital expenditures program and expected quarterly cash dividends for at least the next 12 months.

-During the year ended December 31, 2023, we paid dividends of \$0.90 per share, or a total of \$435 million, to holders of our common stock, as applicable, and we paid \$550,000 of dividends on our Series A Preferred Stock.
-On January 10, 2024, the Board declared a cash dividend on the shares of our common stock of \$0.2250 per share for the quarter ended December 31, 2023.
-The dividend was paid on February 7, 2024 to stockholders of record as of January 24, 2024.
-Our Board also declared a cash dividend of \$137,500 on our Series A Preferred Stock that was paid on February 14, 2024 in accordance with their terms.
-As of December 31, 2023, there were dividends in the amount of \$68,750 accumulated in arrears on our Series A Preferred Stock.
+During the year ended December 31, 2024, we paid dividends of \$0.90 per share, or a total of \$438 million, to holders of our common stock, as applicable, and we paid \$550,000 of dividends on our Series A Preferred Stock.
+On January 14, 2025, the Board declared a cash dividend on the shares of our common stock of \$0.2250 per share for the quarter ended December 31, 2024.
+The dividend was paid on February 12, 2025 to stockholders of record as of January 29, 2025.
+Our Board also declared a cash dividend of \$137,500 on our Series A Preferred Stock that will be paid on February 14, 2025 in accordance with their terms.
+As of December 31, 2024, there were dividends in the amount of \$68,750 accumulated in arrears on our Series A Preferred Stock.
 See Note 11-Cash Dividends and Note 12-Equity and Net Income Per Common Share to our consolidated financial statements for additional information.